Windows200000/IPLog/README.md

 ## ⚠️Important
 - The code checks for changes in `test.js` and reloads that file.
 This is essentially planned **code injection**.
 Remove that if you wish.
 - The **Mailing function might not work** anymore.
 I use the project, but not the mailing function, so I haven't bothered to keep up with the API.
 - I wasn't able to figure out how to detect system shutdown, so currently, by default, up to the **last 30 minutes of logs will be lost**.
+You can Exit gracefully via the tray icon.

 ## How to use